Matilde Hidalgo: Professional life and suffrage

 During the presidency of José Luis Tamayo, Matilde announced that she was going to vote in the 1924 Ecuadorian presidential election.
 At the time, women were not allowed to vote.
 The issue was put under ministerial consultation, eventually ruling in her favor.
-On June 9, 1924, Matilde Hidalgo voted in Loja, Ecuador, becoming the first woman in Latin America to exercise her constitutional right to vote in a national election, and making Ecuador the first country on the continent to grant women voting rights.
+On June 9, 1924, Matilde Hidalgo voted in Machala, Ecuador, becoming the first woman in Latin America to exercise her constitutional right to vote in a national election, and making Ecuador the first country on the continent to grant women voting rights.

 Matilde became the first elected councilwoman of Machala and, the first vice-president of the Council of Machala.
 In 1941, she became the first woman candidate and the first elected woman public administrator in Loja, the city that was once horrified by her ambitions, with the title "Assistant Deputy".

 Matilde practiced medicine in Guayaquil until 1949, when she received a scholarship to study pediatrics, Neurology, and Dietetics in Argentina.